LSFLK/superapp-mobile/frontend/docs/MICROAPP_DEVELOPER_GUIDE.md

 ## Security guidance (important)

 - Never assume the host will expose full user tokens indefinitely.
 Always follow least-privilege: request only what you need.
 - Avoid storing long-lived secrets in plain text inside the micro-app.
-Use the host's token exchange (`requestMicroAppToken`) which returns a token scoped for the micro-app.
+Use the superapp's token exchange (`requestMicroAppToken`) which returns a token scoped for the micro-app.
 - Validate any sensitive operations on the backend; do not rely on client-side checks alone.
-- Do not attempt to read other micro-app's data via localStorage; use provided bridge methods instead.

 ## Testing and debugging